 |US dollar index||90.2|

-Stocks are lower this morning on no real news.
-Bonds and MBS are down small.
+Stocks are up small this morning while bonds and MBS are flat.